Did Meteor Impact in Greenland Kill Stone Age America?

-Since the 1880s climate activists claim the earth has warmed 1.4 deg.
-F. They claim most of this occurred since the 1990s and we should panic - that is proof of human induced climate change.
+Since the 1880s climate activists claim the earth has warmed.
+They claim most of this occurred since the 1990s and we should panic - that is proof of human induced climate change.
 It is unprecedented they claim.

 No it isn't.
-We are in a post-glacial period earth scientists call Holocene that began after peak glaciation 20,000 years ago.
-Sea level was hundreds of feet lower.
+We are in a post-glacial period earth scientists call Holocene that began 11,700 years ago.
+Sea level was hundreds of feet lower 20,000 years ago.
 The Tennessee and Ohio valleys were tundra and grasslands, Chesapeake Bay a river valley.

 Stone age humans from both Asia and perhaps Europe lived here.
-Known as the Clovis culture they suddenly disappeared.
+Known as the Clovis culture they suddenly disappeared along with many species of large mammals.

 Sudden and dramatic climate change was common and well documented.
 Between 15,000 and 7,000 years ago "three abrupt sea-level rises corresponded to sudden shifts in global climate."
 (Stanley 500)